ronakgh97/AI4J/README.md

 *   **`SlidingWindowMemory`:** Maintains a fixed-size window of the most recent messages, discarding older ones to keep context relevant.
 *   **`OptimizedSlidingWindowMemory`:** An improved, `Deque`-based implementation of sliding window memory for better performance.
 *   **`FileMemory`:** Persists chat history to a file, enabling conversations to be resumed across application sessions.
 *   **`CachedFileMemory`:** An enhanced file-based memory solution with in-memory caching for improved performance and efficient access to chat logs.
+It offers:
+    *   `addMessage(Message)`: Adds a message to the cache without immediate file persistence.
+    *   `addMessageAndSave(Message)`: Adds a message to the cache and immediately saves to file.
+    *   `flush()`: Explicitly writes cached messages to the file.
+*   **`SlidingWindowMemory`:** Maintains a fixed-size window of the most recent messages, discarding older ones to keep context relevant.
+Note: For most use cases, {@link OptimizedSlidingWindowMemory} is recommended for new implementations due to its more efficient use of `Deque`.

+### Caching

+AI4J now supports caching of LLM responses to reduce redundant API calls and improve performance.

+*   **`LLMCacheManager`:** Manages the Caffeine cache, providing methods to store, retrieve, and invalidate LLM responses.
+*   **Cached LLM Calls:** The `ChatServices_LowLevel` class now includes a `generateWithCache` method that leverages the `LLMCacheManager` to serve responses from cache when available.

 ### Message Structure

 *   **`Message` & `MessageRole`:** Clearly defined classes for representing conversational messages, including roles like `SYSTEM`, `USER`, and `ASSISTANT`.
+*   **Multimodal Messaging:** The `Message` class now supports multimodal content, allowing for a combination of text and images within a single message.
+    *   **`MessagePart`:** An interface defining a part of a multimodal message.
+    *   **`TextPart`:** Represents the text content within a multimodal message.
+    *   **`ImagePart`:** Represents image content (Base64 encoded) within a multimodal message.
+    *   **`ImageEncoder`:** A utility for encoding image files into Base64 strings for inclusion in multimodal messages.

 ### Prompt Engineering